JamesLampton/piggybank-squeal/README.md

 Building/Installing
 ===================

-NOTE: To ease any startup, I have included a distribution of Squeal under squeal-dist.
-You will still need to deploy the pig-0.14.0-SNAPSHOT jar file to build this code.

 Install the newest version of Storm.
 This was necessary due to a bug in the current release available in maven.